jcbhmr/portablegit.js/README.md

 ⚠️ **It's not recommended to install this package globally!** [Install Git for Windows normally](https://gitforwindows.org/) on your system instead.
 Interested in installing Git globally on more that just Windows machines?
 Check out [Git - Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-🛑 Only works on Windows x64 systems.
-Does not work on macOS or Linux.

-ℹ There is no JavaScript component to this package; it's just a redistribution of the various PortableGit files and binaries.

 ## Usage

 ![Windows](https://img.shields.io/static/v1?style=for-the-badge&message=Windows&color=0078D4&logo=Windows&logoColor=FFFFFF&label=)

+ℹ There is no JavaScript component to this package; it's just a redistribution of the PortableGit files and binaries.

-You can use this package just as you would any other npm package that provides binaries!
-It's just that these binaries are Windows-specific. 🤷‍♂️
+You can use this package just as you would any other npm package that provides binaries! **PortableGit only provides binaries for Windows.**

 ```sh
 npx -p portablegit git --version